AZBrandCanada/Website-Speed-Test-CLI-Headless/README.md

 ```

 3. Configure the script:
-- Open `monitorPerformance.sh` and set the following variables:
+- Open `website-speed-test.py` and set the following variables:
   - `TELEGRAM_TOKEN`
   - `TELEGRAM_CHAT_ID`
   - `URLS` (an array of URLs to monitor)